YuzhuoMa97/RetroSPAgwas.github.io/docs/approach_SPAGxE_Plus.md

-## Quick start-up examples (Genotype Input Using PLINK File Format)
+## Quick start-up examples (genotype input using PLINK file format)

 The following example illustrates how to use SPAGxE+ to analyze a binary trait, with genotype data input provided in PLINK file format.